willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 $v = 4.5 - 1000\,i$

+This tells you what the voltage will be at the port for any current $i$ flowing out of the port.

 **Equivalent circuit.** Can we construct a circuit with one voltage source and one resistor that obeys this same $i$-$v$ equation?
 Yes we can!
 Here it is,

 ![Thévenin equivalent of example circuit]({{ site.baseurl }}{% link i/thevenin27.svg %}){: .centered :}

+$v = 4.5 - 1000\,i$

 The values for the voltage source and resistor are pulled straight out of the equation.
 When $i = 0$ there is no voltage drop across the resistor and the voltage on the port is $4.5\,\text V$.
 When $i$ is not $0$ the port voltage is $4.5\,\text V$ minus whatever voltage drop appears across the resistor, $-1000\,i$.

 This circuit is the *Thévenin equivalent* of the circuit we started with. $4.5\,\text V$ is the *Thévenin voltage*. $1000\,\Omega$ is the *Thévenin resistance*.

 This model is valid for the particular port we selected.
-The $i$-$v$ behavior is *exactly the same* as the original circuit, for any $i$ and any $v$.
+The $i$-$v$ behavior is *exactly* the same as the original circuit, for any $i$ and any $v$.
 Connect any load to the port of the Thévenin equivalent and the same current and voltage appear, just like the original circuit.

 ### Simulation models